£21.49 – £42.49

 Sourcing: The Real Seed Company, Idukki District, Kerala, 2015

 Latitude: 9° N

 Characteristics: Mint, pepper, and mango-carrot aromas; bamboo-like leaflets; intense, energising high; Sativa-type architecture

 Grow Type: Greenhouse or outdoors

 Standout individual plants of this landrace exhibit high potency and will have the characteristic elevating Idukki effect.
-A recent test of this accession reported 17.63% THC (or 14.86% THC, depending on how the result is interpreted).
-Mid- to high-teens THC is typical for this landrace strain.
-The terpenoids of this particular plant were dominated by linalool, alpha-pinene, and humulene, with smaller amounts of myrcene and beta-pinene.
+A recent test reported 17.63% THC (or 14.86% THC, depending on how the result is interpreted).
 Modest quantities of THCV were present.
-No CBD was exhibited, as expected for a true South Indian landrace.
+No CBD was present, as expected for a true South Indian landrace.
 Mid- to high-teens THC is not unusual for this strain.

-Note: This batch of seeds is the second generation from the original accession and has been reproduced outside Kerala through open pollination.
+NOTE: This batch of seeds is the second generation from the original accession and has been reproduced ex-situ through open pollination.

 12 seeds, 5 seeds